 The bad news about these electronic transformers are that not all brands of 12V MR16 LED downlights are compatible with them.
 This incompatibility can result in your new LED downlight from flickering or not turning on at all.

-LED Depot sells good quality brands such as Philips, Osram, Brightgreen, LED Technologies and Indice that manufacture 12V MR16 LED downlights that have excellent backward compatibility with most existing types of electronic transformers.
+LED Depot sells good quality brands such as Philips, Osram, CLA, and LED Technologiesthat manufacture 12V MR16 LED downlights that have excellent backward compatibility with most existing types of electronic transformers.
 If you buy a dimmable downlight from these brands, you can also dim them with your existing setup.
 Thus by sticking to these good brands, you can have increased confidence with your LED downlights functioning correctly.

 There are chances where you can have a nasty transformer such as the Tridonic Possum, so it is always important to test a few downlights first before buying in bulk.
 If you have a Tridonic Possum transformer (which is quite common in Australia, then you may want to consider switching to a complete new LED downlight kit or GU10 kit).